 Ibid., (6, 23.)

-One of many examples: “JESUS, present here in the Eucharist, I feel Your proximity in a strange way, powerful, I feel Your real existence together and intimately with me.
+One of many examples: “JESUS, present here in the Eucharist, I feel Your proximity in a strange way, powerfully.
+I feel Your real existence together and intimately with me.
 I feel like an ‘abortive apostle’ (I Cor.
-15, 8 [usually translated as “the least of the apostles”]), as if I had arrived at the Tabor a moment after You left.
+15:8 [usually translated as “the least of the apostles”], as if I had arrived at the Tabor a moment after You left.
 But even though I was late for the appointment, you come back and you are with me.
 I follow your steps, which the wind and rain have not yet erased; I do not see you, my beloved, but I live YOUR LIFE, I enjoy YOUR PRESENCE, I learn YOUR TEACHINGS, and also I have a happiness that the apostles did not have (Jn.
-20, 31), thank you, thank you, thank you… Hallelujah!.”
+20:31), thank you, thank you, thank you… Hallelujah!.”
 Enrique Dussel, Problemas Bíblicos, February 21, 1960, unpublished theological notes, Dussel archive at the Mauricio López library, Mendoza (OB.02.D, 15, 26).

-Dussel, Ensayo sobre el desierto, personal archive, (11, 4), highlighted in the original.
+Dussel, Ensayo sobre el desierto, personal archive, (11, 4) [emphasis in original].